I-4-1-54.Evidentiary Documents (Exhibits)

 When an exhibit stamp is so poor that typing or tracing is impractical, the CRA stamps “BEST COPY OBTAINABLE” (BCO).
 The CRA also stamps BCO on an exhibit that is legible but has a dark background.

-B. Translation of Exhibits
+B. Translation of Documents

-The record must include an English translation of any document that contains language other than English.
+The record must include an English translation of any document that contains a language other than English.
 However, when an aged case is due in court, the CRA must not delay the case because a translation has not been received.

 In a paper case, the CRA will annotate in the record that a translation is not available and indicate that deficiency on the transcript index.
 In an electronic case, the CRA will note the absence of a needed translation in the certification page.
 The CRA will prepare a supplemental transcript after he or she receives the translation.